Okay all you job-seekers, prepare to be surprised! Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 - don’t include religion, church affiliations, or political affiliations.
 None of this illustrates whether or not you are qualified for the specific job you are applying for unless you are applying for a clergy or a political consultant position.

-- don’t include hobbies, interests, marital, or citizen information, references to high school sports you participated in, or controversial organizations you associate with or support.
+- don’t include hobbies, interests, marital status, citizen information, references to high school sports you participated in, or controversial organizations you associate with or support.

-- don’t include or send your references.
-It’s as simple as that: do not include references on your resume, and never send references along with your resume unsolicited.
+- don’t include or send your references with your resume.
+It’s as simple as that: do not list references on your resume, and never send references along with your resume unsolicited.

 Alright all you job-seekers, there it is for today.
 Remember, since I am an expert resume-writer I can develop your resume and cover letter for you, so don’t stress!
 Believe me, there is no shame in getting a professional to write such an important document for you.
 And, as always, I want your feedback and comments so I can make this blog really useful and helpful to all job-seekers.